 Abdul’s father had developed an irritating habit of talking about the future as if it were a bus: “It’s moving past and you think you’re going to miss it but then you say, wait, maybe I won’t miss it—I just have to run faster than I’ve ever run before.
 Only now we’re all tired and damaged, so how fast can we really run?
 You have to try to catch it, even when you know you’re not going to catch it, when maybe it’s better just to let it go—”

 This lands Abdul, the breadwinner of the family, his father and sister in prison.
 All attempts to secure their freedom are thwarted by police extortion and bribery.
 The once thriving family gradually loses its business to accomplice competition in the slum but survives on honour and hopes that justice will prevail.

 “For some time I tried to keep the ice inside me from melting,” was how he put it.
 “But now I’m just becoming dirty water, like everyone else.
 I tell Allah I love Him immensely, immensely.
 But I tell Him I cannot be better, because of how the world is.”

 From my previous post: Incredible India, it’s easy to see why I enjoyed this and found it relatable and easy to imagine.
 It’s a humorous but heart-wrenching book to read, especially knowing that all the people are real and their names are real.

-Often, I found myself laughing at the thoughts of Manja who kept to a skincare routine despite her meager earnings, and screaming with joy after Cynthia’s botched testimony against the Hussain’s in court.
-In the same breath, this book brought me to tears when Kalu the scavenger was murdered and his friend Sanjay, who had witness the murder, took his own life in fear.
+Often, I found myself laughing at the thoughts of Manja who kept to a skincare routine despite her meagre earnings and screaming with joy after Cynthia’s botched testimony against the Hussain’s in court.
+In the same breath, this book brought me to tears when Kalu the scavenger was murdered and his friend Sanjay, who had witnessed the murder, took his own life in fear.

 It also leaves us with the question “Since there are more poor people than rich people in the world.
 Why don’t more of our unequal societies implode?”
 I’d like to know what you think.